da-luce/astroterm/README.md

 ### Fedora

-You can install Astroterm directly from the [Fedora package repository](https://packages.fedoraproject.org/pkgs/astroterm/astroterm) on Fedora 40+.
+You can install `astroterm` directly from the [Fedora package repository](https://packages.fedoraproject.org/pkgs/astroterm/astroterm) on Fedora 40+.

 ```sh
 sudo dnf install astroterm